gregdek/logictest/README.md

 Tag 01.003: just a simple close/reopen, then save with "no changes".

 Tag 01.004: added a 6th track, this one a basic vocal speaking track

+Tag 01.005: added a new track, "wurlitzer pattern 4"